 The Role of Assessments

 The nursing assessment is the first step in the nursing care plan.
-During the assessment process, both physicians and nurses might ask questions and perform tests to gain information about a patient’s health and state of being.
+During the assessment process, physicians and nurses might ask questions and perform tests to gain information about a patient’s health and state of being.
 Professionals gather information from the patient’s:

 - Vital signs